colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 ## Install DeePMD-kit's python interface

-First, clone the DeePMD-kit source code
+First, clone the DeePMD-kit source code into some workspace where you want to clone it to.

 `cd /some/workspace`